COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 [THE DISSOLUTION OF THE TRADITIONAL PRESIDENTS OR PRIME MINISTERS]

-[THE DISSOLUTION OF WHAT IS CALLED MILITARY-INDUSTRIAL COMPLEX]
+[THE DISSOLUTION OF WHAT IS CALLED MILITARY-INDUSTRIAL COMPLEXES]

-There have been what is called "military-industrial complexes" since before the Cold War, they were intensely paid attention to in its beginning part, and they come to be called so.
+There have been what is called "military-industrial complexes" since before the Cold War.
+They were intensely paid attention to in its beginning part, and they came to be called so.
 They have been practically the complexes of (1) the military, (2) the civil officers controlling it, (3) the scientists and technologists developing weapons and munitions, and (4) public and private enterprises producing them.
+They can be re-called "Military-Civilian-Academic-Industrial Complexes."
 While (1)(2) seek powers, while (3) seek authority and glory, and while (4) seek profits, such complexes expand by themselves.
-Therefore the development and production of weapons and munitions, above all, totally destructive means advance at a staggering pace.
+Therefore, the development and production of weapons and munitions, above all, totally destructive means advance at a staggering pace.
 By separating each state power into the two of L system and S system, out of those complexes, (1)(2) belong to L system, (3)(4) are under S system, those complexes are dissolved.
-More closely, by the separation into the two systems, as civilian officers, not only those in L system but also those (5) in S system loom up, and those civilian officers (5) administrate (3)(4).
-The functions of (5) are promoting not destructive but pieceful science and technology, and those complexes.
+More closely, by the separation into the two systems, as civilian officers, not only those (2) in L system but also those (5) in S system loom up, and those civilian officers (5) administrate (3)(4).
+The functions of (5) are promoting not destructive but peaceful pieces of science and technology.
 (5) are independent of (1)(2) by the separation of a state power into those two systems.
 (5) and (3)(4) administered by (5) can refuse the cooperation with (1)(2).
-Thus military-civilian-academic-industrial complexes are dissolved with (5) wedged into them.
+Thus, military-civilian-academic-industrial complexes are almost dissolved with (5) wedged into them.
+Moreover, traditional presidents or prime ministers has been dissolved, there is nothing or nobody controlling both (2) and (5), and such complexes are completely dissolved.

 DOUBLE CIVILIAN CONTROL OVER THE PUBLIC ARMED FORCES

-The public armed forces like the police and the military and the civilians controlling them can be restrained by the strict democratic system, the strict separation of the three powers, and the strict rule of law in the system of the rule of law protecting liberal rights.
+The public armed forces and the civilians controlling them can be restrained by the strict democratic and separative systems in the system of the rule of law protecting liberal rights (L system).

-Moreover, against the public armed forces running wildly or their abusers, it is possible for the latter system to restrains them with its own power to stop or to propose to stop the services or permissions which it has been providing and the money which it has been managing.
-For example, even if the police or the military run wildly by themselves, the latter system can weaken them by stopping the supply of money, electricity, gas, water, communication network, information, and so on.
+Moreover, against public armed forces or their abusers running wildly, it is possible for S system to restrains them with its own power to stop or to propose to stop the services or permissions with which it has been providing them and the money which it has been keeping and managing.
+For example, even if the military run wildly, S system can weaken them by stopping the supply of money, electricity, gas, water, communication network, information, and so forth.
 The public armed forces may recognize the significance of holding those facilities.
-However, this separation makes it harder for the public armed forces belonging to the former system to hold those facilities managed by the latter system.
+However, this separation makes it harder for the public armed forces belonging to L system to hold those facilities managed by S system.

-Concerning such powers as stop services or so and their implementation, a few legal disputes will occur.
-In order to prevent them, it need to be provided in the constitution that when public officers or organizations behave themselves unconstitutionally or illegally, the system of the human rule securing social rights has the right and duty to stop the services and permissions with which it has been providing them and the money which it has been managing for them.
+Concerning such powers as stop services or the like and their implementation cause a few legal disputes.
+In order to prevent such disputes, it needs to be provided in the constitution that when public officers or organizations behave themselves unconstitutionally or illegally, the system of the human rule securing social rights (S system) has the right and duty to stop the services and permissions with which it has been providing them and the money which it has been keeping and managing for them.

 INCREASING THE CLEARNESS OF EACH STATE POWER FOR CITIZENS AND PUBLIC OFFICERS AND ITS EFFICIENCY AND DECREASING PUBLIC COST AND TAX

-Separating a state power too much decreases its clearness for citizens and public officers and cause a confusion in democratic systems and separations of powers.
-In addition, it decreases the state power's efficiency and increases public cost and tax.
+Separating a state power excessively decreases its clearness for citizens and public officers, decreases its efficiency, and increases public cost and tax.
 Above all, the over-separated administrative power decreases its clearness and efficiency and increases public cost and tax.

-In contrast, strict separations are not only unnecessary but also inadequate in the system of the human rule securing social rights.
-Again, a synthetic policy need to be planed and implemented efficiently in this system.
-Far from preventing over-separation, it is possible that the part of the administrative power of the system of the human rule becomes one unified organization.
+In contrast, in the system of the human rule securing social rights (S system), above all, in S's part of the administrative power, strict separations are not only unnecessary but also inappropriate.
+Again, a synthetic policy needs to be planed and carried out efficiently in this system.
+Far from preventing over-separation, it is possible that S's part of the administrative power becomes one unified organization.
 Such a thing as can become one organization was over-separated and increased public inefficiency and cost and tax.
 This separation decreases them.

-In those ways, this separation makes the point of separations clear, prevent over-separation and increases public clearness and efficiency and decreases public cost and tax
+Thus, this separation makes the point of separations clear, prevent over-separation and increases public clearness and efficiency and decreases public cost and tax.

 MAKING THE POINT FOR CONSTRUCTION, DISSOLUTION, ENLARGEMENT, REDUCTION, PROMOTION, RESTRAINT, AND DISPUTES CLEAR

-However, the increase of the cost for the military and the formation of what is called military-industrial complexes are one of the course of the increase of public cost and tax.
-However, the security of social rights on the one hand and national defense and disarmament on the other hand need to be argued and dealt with in distinct ways.
+However, military expansion is one of the courses of the increase of public cost and tax.
+All the same, the security of social rights on the one hand and the protection of liberal rights and democratic and separative systems including national defense, collective security, and disarmament on the other hand need to be argued and dealt with in distinct ways.
 Also in order to do that, the state power need to be separated into those two systems.

 THE RIGHT PERSON IN THE RIGHT PLACE

-It is strict persons that are fit for the human resources in the system of the rule of law protecting liberal rights.
-In contrast, it is flexible persons that are fit for those in that of the human rule securing social rights.
-The upper the classes are, the more those can be true.
-Those can be true the most when the classes are such as are elected by the people, for example, the members of the legislative power.
+It is strict persons that are fit for the human resources in the system of the rule of law protecting liberal rights (L system).
+In contrast, it is flexible persons that are fit for those in that of the human rule securing social rights (S system).
+The upper the ranks are, the more those can be true.
+Those can be true the most when the ranks are such as are elected by the people, for example, the members of the legislative power.

 Though citizens should elect them freely, they are also free to do so on the basis of their fitness.
-When each state power is separated into those systems, the possibility gets larger that the right person is elected in the right place.
+When each state power is separated into those systems and when the human resources of each system are separately selected directly or indirectly by citizens, the possibility gets larger that the right person is elected in the right place.

 PREVENTING THE COLLUSION AND CORRUPTION OF PUBLIC POWERS AND ECONOMIC POWERS

-As for what is called military-industrial complexes, it was explained earlier that separating each state power into those two systems dissolve such complexes.
-The ways to prevent the collusion and corruption of political powers and economical powers will be explained in this section.
+As for what is called military-industrial complexes (military-civilian-academic-industrial complexes), it was explained earlier that separating each state power into those two systems dissolve such complexes.
+The ways to prevent the collusion and corruption between political powers and economical powers in general will be explained in this section.

-Such collusion and corruption can occur more in the system of the human rule securing social rights than in the system of the rule of law protecting liberal rights.
-That is because the former system is in the position to regulate or permit the functions of most economic powers.
+Such collusion and corruption can occur more in the system of the human rule securing social rights (S system) than in the system of the rule of law protecting liberal rights (L system).
+That is because S system is in the position to regulate or permit the functions of most economic powers.

 References